muskbuster/FARE--Fungible-asset-for-regulated-exchanges-on-aptos/aptos-FARE/README.md

 - ✅ Integrate with primary fungible stores
 - ✅ Support standard FA wallet compatibility
 - ✅ Implement proper FA transfer mechanisms

-## Disclaimer

-This software is provided for educational and development purposes.
-Users are responsible for ensuring compliance with applicable laws and regulations.
-The authors are not responsible for any legal or regulatory issues arising from the use of this software.